Lev Vladimir Goriansky: Architect

 Nicholas Roerich gave Goriansky his first job in America by helping remodel an old brownstone house which would become the Nicholas Roerich Museum.
 Roerich would later recommend Goriansky enrolling in the Massachusetts Institute of Technology, which he did in January 1922 and received his B.S. in Architecture in January, 1924.
 He found two good friends while studying there in Prof. William Emerson and Prof. Jacques Carlu, a French professor of art and design.
 While working part-time at Cram & Ferguson, Goriansky continued studying at MIT for his master's degree in architecture, which he received in 1925.

 With Cram & Ferguson he worked on the designs for the walls of the Baptistry of Cathedral of St. John the Divine.
 By 1929 he was working with Cross & Cross in New York City.
 Notable projects of that period include working on the City Bank-Farmers Trust skyscraper in Manhattan, New York (20 Exchange Place) and being instrumental in the exterior design of the upper half of the building and the concept of the flat top, among the first in NYC.
 At the time of completion it was the tallest stone clad building in the world.

 In 1955, Goriansky designed a family summer home at Pebble Beach, on Peabody Drive, in Northeast Harbor, Maine.
+Notable features of the home are the "Brick Jali Wall" inspired by Middle Eastern / Islamic architecture, and the Steel Porcelain Enameled Fireplace Hood.